v-harrishe/azure-docs/articles/app-service/app-service-web-configure-tls-mutual-auth.md

                 // In this example we will only accept the certificate as a valid certificate if all the conditions below are met:
                 // 1.
 The certificate is not expired and is active for the current time on server.
                 // 2.
 The subject name of the certificate has the common name nildevecc
                 // 3.
-The issuer name of the certificate has the common name nildevecc and organization name Microsoft Corp
+The issuer name of the certificate has the common name nildevecc and organization name Azure Corp
                 // 4.
 The thumbprint of the certificate is 30757A2E831977D8BD9C8496E4C99AB26CB9622B
                 //
                 // This example does NOT test that this certificate is chained to a Trusted Root Authority (or revoked) on the server